Google Grant Application: A Nonprofit’s Guide to Applying

 Applying for Google Grants can take some time and effort, but it’ll ultimately pay off as you transform your marketing strategies and grow your digital presence.
 Each step in the process is an opportunity to rethink your organization’s image online.
 In other words, don’t fly through applying!

-An expert like those at Getting Attention can help you maximize the value of the program by simplifying the application process and championing your cause at every turn.
+A certified Google Ad agency like Getting Attention can help you maximize the program’s value by simplifying the application process and championing your cause at every turn.
 In no time, you’ll be up and running with the program, so you can drive more conversions through paid advertising.

 As you wait for your Google Grant application to be approved, dive into all the great things the program offers with these resources:

-Get a free consultation and chat about your Google Grant application with our recommended agency.
+Get a free consultation and chat about your Google Grant application with our recommended Google Partner.